fintelkai/kvf-hugo/content/cssl18-desires.md

 ## Eight topics

-1. Introduction to possible worlds semantics, including basic Hintikka semantics for attitudes.
-Overview of issues about expressions of desire and preference.
+1. Introduction to possible worlds semantics.
 2. The main semantic questions about desires.
 Belief-relativity, monotonicity, conflicting desires, gradability.
 3. The syntax of desire.
 4. Complement/mood selection.